sofialctv/sofialctv/README.md

 # 👩🏻‍💻 **Hi!
 I'm Sofia**<br>
 * I'm currently an Undergrad student in Information Systems at the Federal Institute of Education, Science and Technology of Espírito Santo; <br>
-* I'm a Front-end development & UI/UX Design enthusiast;
+* I'm a Front-end & UI/UX Design enthusiast;

 🚀 Another day, another opportunity!<br>